uwdata/mosaic/docs/jupyter/index.md

 # Mosaic Jupyter Widget

-The Mosaic Jupyter Widget is a Jupyter widget for creating interactive Mosaic plots over Pandas and Polars dataframes or DuckDB connections.
+The Mosaic `widget` package provides a Jupyter widget for creating interactive Mosaic plots over Pandas and Polars dataframes or DuckDB connections.

 ## Installation